 - Log on to Naviance

 - Click "Colleges" tab

-- Click "Home"

-- Scroll down and in the "Apply to Colleges" box, click on "Letters of Recommendation"
+- Click on "Letters of Recommendation"

 - Click "Add Request" and select the teacher you are asking for a recommendation.
-Select "All current and future colleges I add to my Colleges I'm Applying to list."
+Select "General Request."
 Please leave a personal note thanking them for agreeing to write the recommendation and give them any pertinent information regarding your applications, like due dates, etc.

 - Submit your request.

 - Repeat process for each teacher you are requesting a letter from